Creating a Career Development Plan: Tips and Strategies

 - Specific tasks to help self-development

-A plan of action outlines the specific educational programs, resources for learning such as coaching sessions or mentors who will aid in the process of professional development.
+An action plan outlines specific courses, learning resources including coaching sessions and mentors who will aid in professional growth.

 Implement Your Plan

 Spend time on yourself each week.
-Make sure to spend a minimum of hours a week on the personal growth objectives outlined.
-This could include attending classes or discussions within your region of work or trying innovative methods at work routinely.
+Devote at minimum a couple of hours a week on the personal growth goals that you have set out – this could include attending classes or discussion groups in your field of work or trying different methods in your work routine.

 | Benefits of Creating a Career Development Plan |